 When Do Hawks Hunt Chickens?

-Mornings are the most common time of the day that hawks hunt chickens.
+Mornings are the most common time of the day when hawks hunt chickens.
 They are usually famished after the night’s fast and looking for a meal.
-If the hawk is unable to capture prey for the day, they will still be looking for a meal later in the day, but that is less common.
+If the hawk cannot capture prey for the day, they will still be looking for a meal later in the day, but that is less common.

 Usually, by midday, hawks have found sufficient food for the day.
 A hawk can eat an entire bird every day.